mdObject/GECentricity/README.md

 Centricity is a brand of healthcare IT software solutions from GE Healthcare, a division of General Electric.

-The Centricity products been accvired by Athenahealth and remaned to:
+The Centricity products being acquired by Athenahealth and remand to:

     Centricity Practice Solution => athenaPractice (tm)
     Centricity EMR => athenaFlow (tm)